Charcoal trader escapes death as Probox is set ablaze in Mwingi town

 The crowd which seemed to get back at the county government's ban on charcoal, exchanged bitter words with police accusing them of being complacent in charcoal trade.

-A month ago, a Sh14 million lorry loaded with charcoal bags was burnt at Kanyonyoo area, a few weeks after the county government imposed a ban on charcoal and sand harvesting trade.
+A month ago, a lorry loaded with charcoal bags was burnt at Kanyonyoo area, a few weeks after the county government imposed a ban on charcoal and sand harvesting trade.

 Following the burning of the lorry, the National Cohesion and Integration Commission (NCIC) summoned Kitui Governor Charity Ngilu over allegations of inciting youth to destroy private property.